Moroccan Arabic: Pre-Hilalian dialects

+The pre-Hilalian dialects are descended from Arabic dialects brought to the region by Qurashi families, such as the Idrissids and the Umayyads, as well as dialects brought by Arabs and Amazighs from al-Andalus.
+When al-Andalus fell, many of its Muslim inhabitants migrated back to North Africa, particularly to cities along the Mediterranean coast.

 Hilalian dialects

-Hilalian dialects (Bedouin dialects) were introduced following the migration of Arab nomadic tribes to Morocco in the 11th-century, particularly Banu Hilal which the Hilalian dialects are named after.
+Hilalian dialects (Bedouin dialects) were introduced following the migration of Arab nomadic tribes to Morocco in the 11th century, particularly the Banu Hilal, which the Hilalian dialects are named after.

 The Hilalian dialects spoken in Morocco belong to the Maqil subgroup, a family that includes three main dialectal areas: